BeckSM64/KenaAutosplitter/README.md

 - You may also want an extra Timer element that is set to Real Time to run concurrently with the Game Time Timer

 # Autosplitter
-The autosplitter is a work in progress.
-Right now, there is a file for autosplitting the Any% No PMI/VH category.
+Right now, there is only an autosplitter for the Any% No PMI/VH category.
 The autosplitter currently assumes you have these splits:
 - Sprout
 - Dash
 - Mask Maker